Copyright © 1999–2019 FastMail Pty Ltd

 If a website is secure, it means that all information from the website to your computer is encrypted.
 This ensures a potential attacker can't steal your information.

-Soon browsers will start warning you if a website you're viewing is not encrypted.
-Your viewers may not want to read your website if they think someone may be able to see what they're browsing.
 HTTPS is the secure version of HTTP.
 It's the procedure over which data is sent between your browser and the website that you are connected to.
-The 'S' at the end of HTTPS stands for 'Secure'
+The 'S' at the end of HTTPS stands for 'Secure'.

 Secure website support for custom domains